streamlined-efficiency/ccrm/README.md

 }
 ```

-and returns a Promise that resolves to the CRM response data (but camel-cased, for your convenience).
+Note that if a product includes `promoPrice` *without* the `rebillDiscount` and/or `discountCycleCount` properties, they will be populated for you.
+This function returns a Promise that resolves to the CRM response data (but camel-cased, for your convenience).
 See example response data:

 ```json
 {